csiu/2017-04-26-r_workshop/README.md

 I’ll be teaching an R workshop based on the [R for Reproducible Scientific Analysis](http://swcarpentry.github.io/r-novice-gapminder/) Software Carpentry lesson plan (lessons 1-10).
-The estimated teaching time (hrs) is:
+The total estimated teaching and exercise time is more than 7 hrs (which is more than the allocated time) and so the purpose of this repo is to contain summary notes.

 ```